lecchon/PConv-tf/README.md

 ## Exporting Model
 In default setting, checkpoint file will be save ever 10000 steps, default store path is './model'.
 The .pb file will export at the end of each epoch, instead of using global step as the suffix in checkpoints, .pb files use epoch numbers.

-## Contract
+## Contact
-Welcome discussing about the codes and reporting bugs!
+Welcome discussing about the codes and reporting bugs!<br />
 {
   author:liangliqiang@126.com
 }